 The Pain Management Certificate Program is an interactive continuing education program for health professionals who want to develop the knowledge and skills necessary for effective, coordinated pain management.
 Content is delivered through the Internet, on-line conferencing, email, and textbook readings.
 Participants can complete this program in the convenience of their home or office.

-This course is designed to be completed in six weeks and provides 40 continuing education credits.
+This course is designed to be completed in eight weeks and provides 40 continuing education credits.

 The program has six modules.
 Each module includes reading assignments, study questions, and case studies.
-Leaners interact with practitioners and faculty who are expert in the area of pain management.
-A comprehansive examination will be administered at the end of the six week program.
+Learners interact with practitioners and faculty who are expert in the area of pain management.
+A comprehensive examination will be administered at the end of the eight-week program.